Hata clan: Historical inaccuracy

 The first inaccuracy is shown within the clan's founder, Yuzuki no Kimi's background, a Paekche individual who arrived in Japan during Emperor Ōjin's reign.
 Contrary to popular belief, prior to the clan's descendants claiming Yuzuki no Kimi as their ancestor as well as claiming he was of Emperor Qin's descent in the Shinsen Shōjiroku, Yuzuki no Kimi is not mentioned anywhere in his original source, the Nihon Shoki, in regards to him being the actual founder of the Hata clan.
 In actuality, neither he or his supposed clan who immigrated to Japan are mentioned ever again after their stories found in the Nihon Shoki.
 Like with most claims found in the Shinsen Shōjiroku, it is most likely that the descendants nominated Yuzuki no Kimi as their founder due to him not having any genealogical affiliations with any clans and declared him as their own.
 Based on archaeological and linguistical evidence, the clan does not incorporate any Paekche or Qin dynasty elements.
+In fact, according to historian Hiroshi Kurita (栗田 寛), it was common for Korean descendants to rely on more prominent families for their lineage to raise their social status.

 Another inconsistency rises from the use of the character "Hata (秦)" as the character is not written in the Nihon Shoki and is found only in the Shinsen Shōjiroku when first mentioning Emperor Qin of China.
 Today, the clan believes that their character "秦" derived from Qin Shi Huang's family name of the same character.
 However, Japanese scholars pointed out that the name "Qin Shi Huang" was not the emperor's actual name, but was in fact "Yíng Zheng (嬴政)" using the ancestral name of the Yíng family.
 Historically, "Qin Shi Huang (秦始皇)" literally meant "First Emperor of Qin" which was used as a title rather than a name.
 The same is applied to the emperor's alternate name, "Shi Huangdi (始皇帝)" which was also a title literally meaning "First Emperor" or "Starting Emperor" alluding to him being the first Emperor in the history of China.
 Historians believe that the clan misinterpreted "Qin" as the surname of the emperor when in fact, it was originally the name of the state.
 In addition, the Hata clan had a previous name which was written under "Hata (波多)" (allegedly since the 2nd century) before adopting "Qin (秦)" in the 9th century, further discrediting the "Qin–Hata origin" theory.